nashsolon/localhost_mod6_ChatRoom/README.md

 link:

 ## Overview
-If you download our files and then run on port 3456, you should be able to access our chat room  by typing in `node chat-server.js` and then continuing to the port on the web browser.
+Note: If you download our files and then run on port 3456, you should be able to access our chat room  by typing in `node chat-server.js` and then continuing to the port on the web browser.
 We have added a gitignore file to ignore the node_modules directory.

-Details
 - To login to our chat room.
 Provide yourself with a username and then click on the arrow to advance to the main room.
 - All available rooms will be listed under the header Rooms
 - To add a room, click on the plus sign in the top left hand corner of the room panel